A soldier in uniform stands by a tank. Title:

 Documentary screening & panel discussion

 A revealing look at the hidden environmental, social, and economic impacts of U.S. military spending.
+Event presented in partnership with Free To Choose Media.

 December 10, 2025